MontiCore/monticore/docs/GradlePlugins.md

 * Read the available property types in
   Gradle [here](https://docs.gradle.org/current/userguide/properties_providers.html#mutable_managed_properties)
-* Override the TODO method
+* Override the `createArgList` method of your super task class to add your own values to the returned list.

 ### Optional: Modifying the Incremental Tasks